lbetz/puppet-csync2/REFERENCE.md

 #### Examples

-##### Configures an installed csync2 and also uses a preinstalled certificate and private key.
+##### Configures and install csync2 and also uses a preinstalled certificate and private key.
 Also a cronjob is needed to trigger the sync:

 ```puppet
 include csync2